ninocarrillo/flashtnc/README.md

 ````
 ## Download flashtnc Repository
 * Click the green button above that says **Code**.
 Select "Download Zip".
 * Extract the zip file into a directory you can navigate to easily from a command line.
-I used C:\flashtnc.
 * The repository includes latest firmware hex file.
 ## Determine Serial Port Device Identifier
 * The N9600A TNCs use USB to serial bridge devices that are enumerated by the operating system.
 It's easiest to determine the serial port identifier if the TNC is the only USB serial device attached to the system.